Entry 987 - Entry 1,024

 Is that what I'm learning...

-That love is not just an action, it's pleasant unfolding of being present.
+That love is not just an action, but a pleasant unfolding of being present.

 Is not duality in the spectrum within oneness?